tarantool/doc/doc/reference/reference_lua/msgpack.rst

 ..  _msgpack-object-info:

-Besides, starting from version 2.10.0, the ``msgpack`` module enables creating a specific userdata Lua object---MsgPack object.
+Besides, starting from version 2.10.0, the ``msgpack`` module enables creating a specific userdata Lua object -- MsgPack object.
 The MsgPack object stores arbitrary MsgPack data, and can be created from :ref:`any Lua object <msgpack-object>` including another MsgPack object and from a :ref:`raw MsgPack string <msgpack-object-from-raw>`.
 The MsgPack object has its own set of :ref:`methods <msgpack-object-methods>` and :ref:`iterators <msgpack-object-iterator-methods>`.